 In this mode, you can view the character sprites at your leisure.

-On Controller 1, R1 / R2 cycles through that section/characters sprites & animations, L1 / L2 cycles through each Character/Section, X repeats the animation, Square + D-Pad moves the sprite and X + D-Pad resizes it.
-The start button swaps between two sets of images, one having the characters, effects, and summons while the other has whatever temporary graphics are loaded.
-There doesn't seem to be any button combination to swap palettes manually which makes it possible to only view one version of each character despite some, like the Prinny class, having a variety of unlockable colors.
+On Controller 1, R1 / R2' cycles through that section/characters sprites & animations, L1 / L2 cycles through each Character/Section, X repeats the animation, Square + D-Pad moves the sprite, and X + D-Pad resizes it.
+Start swaps between two sets of images, one having the characters, effects, and summons while the other has whatever temporary graphics are loaded.
+There doesn't seem to be any button combination to swap palettes manually, which makes it possible to only view one version of each character despite some, like the Prinny class, having a variety of unlockable colors.

-Along the top are numbers that indicate what image data is being used and some other handy information.
-The Palette Row Count (16 colors each) seems to overlap another number sometimes; the overlapped number's purpose is unknown but can fluctuate during animation.
+Along the top are numbers that indicate what image data is being used and some other handy info.
+The Palette Row Count (16 colors each) seems to overlap another number sometimes; the overlapped number's purpose is unknown, but can fluctuate during animation.